rickpr/opendaylight/README.md

 # Opendaylight

-This gem is made as a ruby wrapper for OpenDaylight's FlowProgrammer api
+This gem is made as a ruby wrapper for API's FlowProgrammer api

 ## Installation